 Spike Bucks-Our affectionate name for our one week campers, our E session boys.

 Sports & Games-Years ago, our Baseball/Soccer activity changed to Sports & Games, where kids play traditional activities such as football and soccer, but also play lots of imaginative games that our counselors have made up over the years.
 Two favorites are Klepton and Quidditch.

 Sprout Ball– One of our versions of dodgeball.
 There is a circle on the golf green in which sprout ball is played.
 When you get out, you have to sit down until the person who got you out gets out themselves…then you’re back in!
 This game is played for hours during Father Son camp and is a camp favorite as well.

 Team Comp-Team Competition- Most evenings team members will compete in sports like basketball and soccer, while Sunday afternoons are spent in an all-camp team event.
 Learn more about our leaders and team competition HERE.

 Voyager– One of our leadership programs for 15 year olds.
-Campers attend camp for B & C session and the program culminates with an 8 day expedition in the Apostle Islands of Lake Superior.
+Campers attend camp for B & C session and the program culminates with an 8 day sea kayaking expedition.

 Water Campfire-a ceremony held at the end of the summer, honoring the four camp leaders.
 A fire is lit in the water (on a metal bunk bed) and four half canoes are positioned on the beach.
 Each leader has someone give a short speech about them, they give one of their own, and someone sings a song of their choice.
 It is a beautiful evening that reminds us all of our love of Deerhorn.